nipmaxS/call-api/README.md

 `Method : GET`

-- From this api can retrew the all the data that associated with each country.
+- From this api can retrieve the all the data that associated with each country.

 ##### Get Country List
 `{URL}/api/v1/all-countries`

 `Method : GET`

-From this api can retrew the all the countries from the database.
+From this api can retrieve the all the countries from the database.

 ##### Get Data From The Country Code
 `{URL}/api/v1/country?code=LK`